-Last year, Wendy’s launched a black bean burger menu option at 2 locations, and this year, the company has expanded that test to 24 locations across three states, and with enough sales and positive feedback, the cruelty-free option could hit menus nationwide.
+Last year, Wendy’s launched a black bean burger menu option at two locations, and this year, the company expanded that test to 24 locations across three states.
+With enough sales and positive feedback, the cruelty-free option could hit menus nationwide.

-The black bean burger is vegan (when ordered without cheese or ranch sauce) and organic — and if you live in Ohio, Utah, or South Carolina, you can show your support by going to one of the participating locations to order one (or two! or three!).
+The black bean burger is vegan (when ordered without cheese or ranch sauce) and organic — and if you live in Ohio, Utah or South Carolina, you can show your support by going to one of the participating locations to try one.

-If you don’t live in any of those states (but are eager to bite into a black bean burger at a restaurant near you), sign the petition asking Wendy’s to roll out this veggie option in other states!
-And be sure to share the campaign with your friends and loved ones in Ohio, Utah, South Carolina, and nationwide — because who wouldn’t want a delicious black bean option at their local drive-through?
+If you don’t live in any of those states, sign the petition asking Wendy’s to roll out this veggie option in other states.
+And be sure to share the campaign with your friends and loved ones nationwide — because who wouldn’t want a delicious black bean option at the local drive-through?
 It’s good for animals and consumers, especially those who are new to veg eating.

-The burger was initially introduced last summer at two locations, just days after actor and comedian Steve-O launched a petition on Change.org (which currently has more than 40K signatures) asking the chain to offer a veggie burger.
+The burger was initially introduced last summer at two locations, just days after actor and comedian Steve-O launched a petition asking the chain to offer a veggie burger.

 Consumers are clamoring for plant-based cuisine, meat alternatives and non-GMO options, and Wendy’s new patty is a direct response to this demand.
 With plant-based food named a top global trend for 2016, the landscape for compassionate vegan eats is looking better and brighter, every day.